Who We Are

 The facility serves the waste disposal needs of the Santa Maria Valley as well as Southern San Luis Obispo County.

-Our customer base includes franchised refuse haulers offering curbside service to local municipalities, local contractors with self-hauled waste, roll-off construction/demolition haulers, as well as the general public.
+Our customer base includes franchised refuse haulers offering curbside service to local municipalities, local contractors with self-hauled waste, roll-off construction/demolition haulers, agriculture and farm wastes, as well as the general public.

 Waste is deposited by our customers onto a concrete floor, then reloaded by our staff into large trailers for transport to our landfill.

-This facility floor sorts Tires, HHW, Metals and wood utilizing a CAT 32DL Excavator with grapple.
-Metals are hauled to market while wood, green waste and tires are used as alternative daily compost.
+This facility floor sorts metals, wood and greenwaste utilizing a CAT 320CL Excavator.
+Metals are hauled to market while greenwaste and wood are shipped off-site for composting.

 Only non-hazardous municipal solid wastes are accepted at the Santa Maria Transfer Station.
 This includes: residential, commercial, industrial, and self-hauled wastes.